 The “Art/Hobby Show”, “Photo Print/Snapshot Contest” and the famous “Flea Market” will return!

 President Jim Schwerdfeger and First Lady Raisin are looking forward to welcoming you to Lewisburg.
-We are all going to have a great time there –Because We Can!
+We are all going to have a great time there –

 I will be working on the grounds at the Lewisburg Rally to welcome the outside news media, prepare publicity for the Lewisburg area both before and during the Rally, provide local newspapers to the rally site, and meet all visitors who wish to learn of WBCCI.
 I will also be updating all job descriptions for the 2017 Rally in Escanaba, Michigan.
 I will be asking some of you to be available for radio, TV and newspaper interviews as requested.
 I will be informing the press of the Vintage Parade, interesting rally happenings, community services and assist guests touring our facilities.
 I will be interested in finding out who traveled the farthest, who’s the oldest person attending, whose rig is the oldest, who are the oldest and youngest members of WBCCI, etc. As you can see we will be having fun!